 Regarding toiletries, not all of my products lasted 3 months so I did have to replace certain items along the way.
 In my efforts to be environmentally responsible, I attempted to refill my bottles rather than purchase new small bottles.
 Sometimes buying a new bottle couldn’t be helped, but I always try to recycle those containers somehow.

 Regarding weight, many Asian and European airlines have weight limits for carry-on, anywhere from 7 to 10 kg.
 Hence, even with my lightweight suitcase, it was very hard to limit my weight.
 Mine weighed 10 kg but I still was forced (at gunpoint) to check it.
-However, having the smaller bag definitely made my life easier on this journey!
+However, having a smaller bag definitely made my life easier on this journey!

-Suitcase Travelpro Maxlite 4 International Sized
+Travelpro Maxlite 4 International Sized

 I hope this is helpful and that I was able to convey my crazy jumbled thoughts (aka strategy) coherently!
 If you have any questions either comment or contact me.
 I’d love to hear your tips as well since there’s always room for improvement!